How To Install a Smoke Detector

 Time Required: Under 2 hours

-It’s important that smoke alarms be installed in the proper locations in your home.
+- When learning how to install a smoke detector, it’s important that they be installed in the proper locations in your home.

 - Bedroom alarms feature a 10-year lithium ion battery, so you’ll never be awakened by a low-battery chirping sound in the middle of the night.
 Some units also feature a voice alarm to help raise you from your sleep.